 10.x.1 Introduction

-Some unencrypted fields in beacon frames and individually addressed frames contain values that facilitate presence monitoring, determining the continued presence of a client even if the long-term identity of the client cannot be determined.
-Presence monitoring can be a threat to privacy of the client user.
+Some unencrypted fields in beacon frames and individually addressed frames contain values that facilitate presence monitoring, determining the continued presence of a non-AP MLD even if the long-term identity of the non-AP MLD cannot be determined.
+Presence monitoring can be a threat to privacy of the user of the non-AP MLD.
 User privacy can be improved by shortening the presence-monitoring time-windows.
 It is possible to limit presence-monitoring time-windows by doing (re)association as defined in 11.3.
-However, (re)association results in leaving State 4 and introduces a loss in connectivity that could create a negative user experience. <The paragraph is currently focused on presence monitoring of clients only.
+However, (re)association results in leaving State 4 and introduces a loss in connectivity that could create a negative user experience. <The paragraph is currently focused on presence monitoring of non-AP MLDs only.
 To accommodate BPE, the paragraph can be updated to cover presence monitoring of AP also.>

 Frame anonymization (FA) is an EDP feature available when MLO is supported.